nasa/astrobee_android/creating_gs_app.md

 Please note, you don't have to use this directory and can store your project anywhere on your computer.

-**Important**: Since the Astrobee team is currently in the process of transitioning from Ubuntu 16.04 to 20.04, there will be a divergence in the procedure to accomadate for both Ubuntu versions.
-Follow the guide according to your version and assume if there is no indication for which version it is for, that the steps work for both.

 ## Setup

 In every terminal you use, be sure to set up your environment.
 If you forgot how